 There are several methods to monitor the weight changes that can be used:

-Annual Survey’s by Discipline Engineers usually include photos or equipment status reports.
+Annual Surveys by Discipline Engineers usually include photos or equipment status reports.
 These can be perused to confirm no changes have been made.

-Vests the Weight Control Engineer to the unit on a 12 to36 month basis is another method to confirm configuration changes.
+Vet by the Weight Control Engineer to the unit on a 12 to 36 month basis is another method to confirm configuration changes.

 Ranking of weight and displacement changes so that quick assessments can be made of what changes are important.
 Typically every change is ranked on a scale of -5 to +5 where -5 and +5 are significant weight or moment impacts and +/-1 is insignificant.
+Once a significant number of changes have been identified (i.e. items greater than +/ - 1) weight estimates, calculations and weighings are initiated.

-There is a lot written on what is insignificant but a first cut estimate is 10% of the TPI in the operating condition.
-While a significant weight change would be an 100% of an inch of TPI.
+There is a lot written on what is insignificant but a first cut estimate is 10% of the TPI in the operating condition for single items or group items (such as an assembled piping and valves cluster composed by several lighter items).
+While a significant weight change would be 100% of an inch of TPI.
 The effect of a weight change is typically expressed in the added weight to level the unit for a weight change plus the weight change.

+However, the impact on the stability of the unit is ruled by the vertical moment due to the weight change.

+In recording the weight change, the centre of gravity (LCG, TCG and VCG) of each entry shall be recorded and the actual position of the total weight change is to be calculated